310mc/https-310mc.github.io-tl/source/_posts/climax/heroes_of_the_future.md

 {% bubble Shinobu v2 %}
 Heheh, there is no need to thank me, Tetora-kun.

-*All for one, and one for all.* That is what Ryuseitai is all about.
+*All for one, one for all.* That is what Ryuseitai is all about.
 {% endbubble %}

 {% bubble Shinobu sigh2 %}